 - Preheat the oven to 350 degrees F. Line the cupcake pan(s) with cupcake liners.

 - Sift the flour and cocoa into a large bowl to remove lumps.
 Add the baking powder, baking soda and salt and whisk to combine.

 - Add three squirts of red food gel and the vinegar and mix on medium speed until the food gel and vinegar are well combined into the batter.
-Scrape the bottom of the bowl one more time and mix on low speed until the batter is the same color.
+Scrape the bottom of the bowl and fold the batter by hand to ensure it's all the same color.